 The Society maintains a library of reference material that includes books, journals and magazines.
 The material is available to all members to borrow free of charge — NB postage costs apply for country or interstate members.

 A catalogue is available for members to view available items.
 The items can be viewed and borrowed during the general meetings of the Society that are held at the WA Lapidary Club, or by contacting the Society’s Librarian.
+Members can also access recent digital versions of The Mineralogical Record.

 The quarterly MinSocWA Newsletters are available online.